anzolin/AspNetCoreDapperMySql/README.md

 # ASP.NET Core, Dapper ORM and MySql
-A simple example project using ASP.NET Core, Dapper ORM and MySQL.
+A project example using ASP.NET Core, Dapper ORM and MySQL.

 What you need to do